Museum in a Prison - Penjara Banda Hilir, Malacca

 Isolation cell on the upper floor (with mannequin inside).

-On a lighter note, we also found the prison to be once well equipped with numerous facilities, including a main courtyard, praying room (surau), dispensary, library, kitchen, sports courtyard, mess hall, open-air washing area, kitchen and phone booths for prison visitors, to name a few.
-Many of these areas now serve as exhibition spaces, filled with materials, tools and furniture that was either originally used in Penjara Banda Hilir itself or brought from other prisons around the country.
+On a lighter note, we also found the prison to be once well equipped with numerous facilities, including a main courtyard, praying room (surau), dispensary, library, kitchen, sports courtyard, mess hall, open-air washing area, kitchen, and phone booths for prison visitors, to name a few.
+Many of these areas now serve as exhibition spaces, filled with materials, tools, and furniture that were either originally used in Penjara Banda Hilir itself or brought from other prisons around the country.

 Surau and dispensary building.